Posts

 Elements in a Contract 9

 When the terms of a contract have been formalized by a written agreement, the general rule is that the terms cannot be changed by adducing extrinsic (external) evidence to alter the terms of the contract.
-This is known as the Parol Evidence rule.
+This is known as the parol evidence rule.
 In Henderson v Arthur (1907) the defendant was party to a lease that stipulated that rent should be paid in advance.
 However, prior to that there was an oral agreement whereby the parties agreed that the rent could be paid in arrears.
 The rent was outstanding and the plaintiff brought an action against the defendant.
-The defendant argued that there was a prior agreement that allowed him to pay the rent in arrears but the Court of Appeal held that an earlier oral agreement could not replace the terms of a later written agreement and the Parol Evidence rule prevented the earlier agreement from altering the terms of the new agreement.
-There are however certain exceptions to the rule and instances or circumstances where the rule will not app
+The defendant argued that there was a prior agreement that allowed him to pay the rent in arrears but the Court of Appeal held that an earlier oral agreement could not replace the terms of a later written agreement and the parol evidence rule prevented the earlier agreement from altering the terms of the new agreement.
+There are however certain exceptions to the rule and instances or circumstances where the rule will not apply.
+T...

 Elements in a Contract 8

-Almost all written contracts these days are formalized by signatures which reflect the intention of the parties to be bound by the terms of the contract.
+Almost all written contracts these days are formalized by signatures that reflect the intention of the parties to be bound by the terms of the contract.
 There are instances however when parties to a contract sign the agreement without reading the terms that have been laid out.
-In Thompson v London, Midland and Scottish Railway (1930), the plaintiff purchased a ticket from the railway company and thereafter boarded a train.
-On the ticket, which was obtained at the time of the purchase there was a clause (an exclusion clause) that stated that the Railway Co. will not be liable for any personal injury incurred during travel.
+In Thompson v London, Midland and Scottish Railway (1930), the plaintiff purchased a ticket from the Railway Co. and thereafter boarded a train.
+On the ticket that was obtained at the time of the purchase, there was a clause (an exclusion clause) that stated that the Railway Co. will not be liable for any personal injury incurred during travel.
 The plaintiff was unable to read the clause because she was illiterate.
-The plaintiff was injured during her journey and brought an action against the Railway Co. who relied on the exclusion clause to escape liability.
-It was held that the clause was a valid term of the contract and the fact that the plaintiff could not read did not make a difference.
-In L’Estr
+The plaintiff was injured during her journey and brought an action against the Railway Co. and the Railway Co. relied on the exclusion clause to escape liability.
+It was held that the clause was a valid term of the contract and the fact that the plaintiff could not read did not make a differ...

 Elements in a Contract 7